How do you protect research data under GDPR?

 Record your data processing.
 To meet GDPR’s accountability requirement you should maintain records on the following:

-- Description of organizational and technical data protection measures.
+- description of organisational and technical data protection measures.

 - European Data Protection Supervisor’s “Preliminary opinion on Data Protection and Scientific Research”

-- BBMRI-ERIC’s Ethical Legal Societal Issues (ELSI) Knowledge Base contains a glossary, agreement templates and guidance.
+- BBMRI-ERIC’s ELSI Knowledge Base contains a glossary, agreement templates and guidance.

-- Data Information System DAISY is software tool from ELIXIR that allows the record keeping of data processing activities in research projects.
+- DAISY and ERPA are software tools from ELIXIR that allow the record-keeping of data processing activities in research projects.

-- DAWID is a software tool from ELIXIR that allows generation of tailor-made data sharing agreements
+- Data Agreement Wizard (DAWID) is a software tool from ELIXIR that allows the generation of tailor-made data-sharing agreements

 - Tryggve ELSI Checklist is a list of Ethical, Legal, and Societal Implications (ELSI) to consider for research projects on human subjects.